liufengyun/hiergraph/README.md

 ## What is a hierarchical graph?

-A hierarchical graph database is a directed graph augmented with a tree-like hierarchy among nodes.
+A hierarchical graph is a directed graph augmented with a _tree-like hierarchy_ among nodes.
 It consits of:

 - __Leaf nodes__ and __edges__ between leaf nodes (dependencies).
 - Tree-like hierarchies between __leaf nodes__ and __non-leaf nodes__ (ownership).